Why Normalize Data is Crucial for Accuracy

 The Stages of Data Normalization

-Codd’s theory of normalization centers around normal forms, or structures.
+Codd’s theory of normalization centers around normal forms, or structures, and highlights several key features.
 Normalization is a progressive process.
 In order to move to a higher normal form, you must first satisfy all previous forms.
 It’s a bit like climbing a ladder.

 With that in mind, here are the stages of the data normalization process: